 The "captain" of the dhow was a character that got your attention from the first time you laid eyes on him.
 He was five feet tall, perhaps if he stood on tip-toe, and he must have weighed less than most of the Spanish Mackerel that graced the hold when he wasn't taking landlubbers out on day-trips.
 But it was the face that caught the attention - a classic Arab hook-nose graced a sun-blacked, wizened face.
 This man had stared at the glistening Gulf for more than a few decades and his likeness had stared back at all who had seen those wonderful sketches that artists do to portray the real character of old Arabia.

 On seeing the reluctance of his passengers to walk that plank, he leapt up onto the thing muttering something that only a master of the Arabic language could have understood.
 But anyone could hear the tone and snarl of impatience.

-This tiny man, balancing bare foot on this board that was rising and falling quite a few feet, hitched up his thobe and proceeded to hand all the cargo from pressing hands on board to the dock helpers on dry land.
-He handled things like big ice chests, water bins, and scuba tanks, some of which must have almost equalled his weight.
-He didn't put a foot wrong and in fact he didn't move his feet at all.
+This tiny man, balancing barefoot on this board that was rising and falling quite a few feet, hitched up his thobe and proceeded to hand all the cargo from pressing hands on board to the dock helpers on dry land.
+He handled things like big ice chests, water bins, and scuba tanks, some of which must have almost equaled his weight.
+He didn't put a foot wrong and in fact, he didn't move his feet at all.
 It was like they were planted in that board.
-This meant that he had to lean a considerable distance one way, and swing heavy objects a similar distance the other way.
+This meant that he had to lean a considerable distance one way and swing heavy objects a similar distance the other way.
 He didn't stop until what seemed like a ton of cargo was sitting on the dock.
 This was a gymnastic feat that defied belief.

 With no stuff to carry off the dhow, we now had no excuse to shy away from that plank.
 However, the reluctance was still great.
 The little captain and his crew must have been inwardly laughing as we gingerly lined up at that see-sawing board, a look of horror in our eyes.